CLIP Meets Video Captioning: Concept-Aware Representation Learning Does Matter: On INP CLIP for Video Captioning

 The second aspect is to analyze the learned video features.
-To this end, we use models 3 and 6 in \cref{tab:effect_of_clip}.
-We first obtain mean pooled video features for every video in the testing set, followed by the z-score normalization.
-Then we calculate between- or intra-class Average Cosine Similarity (ACS\footnote{Given two set of features $A$ and $B$, ACS is defined as the average value of $|A|\cdot|B|$ pairs' cosine similarities.}) based on the ground-truth category tags of MSR-VTT.
-As shown in \cref{fig:impact_of_CLIP_on_ACS} (a), the video caption model can generally distinguish features from different categories when using CLIP (so does the model using INP).
-In (b), we can clearly observe the difference between INP and CLIP, \ie, using CLIP can learn more similar intra-class video features on almost all categories, indicating that using CLIP can better capture the topic-related characteristics of video content.
-We note that INP performs better than CLIP on the ``vehicles'' category, possibly because objects like ``jeep'' and ``truck'' are common in the ImageNet dataset.
-Moreover, we give a qualitative example in \cref{fig:INP_vs_CLIP_example}, where the first two videos share similar attributes ``stroller'' and the last two videos have a similar white background.
-We can see that a high similarity is wrongly assigned to \#9296 and \#8993 when using INP while using CLIP makes the model more robust against irrelevant background information and more sensitive to the attributes.
+We first obtain mean pooled video features for videos in the testing set, followed by the z-score normalization.
+Then we calculate between- or intra-class Average Cosine Similarity (ACS) based on the ground-truth category tags of MSR-VTT.
+As shown in Fig.~\ref{fig:impact_of_CLIP_on_ACS} (a), the video caption model can generally distinguish features from different categories when using CLIP (so does the model using INP).
+In (b), we can clearly observe the difference between INP and CLIP, \ie{}, using CLIP can learn more similar intra-class video features on almost all categories, indicating that using CLIP can better capture the topic-related characteristics of video content.
+Moreover, we give a qualitative example in Fig.~\ref{fig:INP_vs_CLIP_example}, where the first two videos share similar concepts ``stroller'' and the last two videos have a similar white background.
+We can see that a high similarity is wrongly assigned to \#9296 and \#8993 when using INP while using CLIP makes the model more robust against irrelevant background information and more sensitive to the concepts.

-\textbf{Main conclusions:} (1) INP does not work well in video captioning, which manifests as the unsatisfying captioning performance in \cref{tab:effect_of_clip}, the overlook of attributes' semantics in \cref{fig:gradcam}, and the vulnerability to irrelevant background interference in \cref{fig:INP_vs_CLIP_example}.
+\textbf{Main conclusions:} (1) INP does not work well in video captioning, which manifests as the unsatisfying captioning performance in Table~\ref{tab:effect_of_clip}, the overlook of concepts' semantics in Fig.~\ref{fig:gradcam}, and the vulnerability to irrelevant background interference in Fig.~\ref{fig:INP_vs_CLIP_example}.
 The deficiencies of INP can be attributed to the domain gap between ImageNet data and video captioning data.
 (2) Using CLIP helps describe the accurate videos' details, which in turn promotes caption diversity.
-The quantitative and visualized results suggest that attribute-aware representation learning is the key to promoting accurate captioning.
+The quantitative and visualized results suggest that concept-aware representation learning is the key to prompting accurate captioning.